-Students will agree to adhere to the following rules while in the AHC lab setting (T-119):
+Students will agree to adhere to the AHC lab rules while utilizing room T-119.
+Failure to do so may result in disciplinary action.

 - 1. No food or drink will be allowed in the designated lab area. - 2.
 Make beds after use and return bed to low position. - 3.
 Return all equipment where found.
 Plug in sit-to-stand lifts after use to charge. - 4.
 Place all tables and chairs back where they belong. - 5.
 Be conscientious of supply usage and use sparingly. - 6.
 Clean any spills on the floor.
 If the spill is large and requires housekeeping, call 620-792-9340. - 7.
 Throw away all trash in appropriate container and place dirty linen in hamper. - 8.
 Place all sharps in the sharps container, not in the trash can. - 9.
 No visitors, children, or animals allowed in the lab. - 10.
-Report any defective or damaged equipment to your clinical instructor immediately. - 11.
-Clinical attire as defined in the AHC Student Handbook is to be worn while participating in activities/scenarios in the designated lab area. - 12.
+Report any defective or damaged equipment to your clinical instructor immediately.

+- 11. Clinical attire as defined in the AHC Student Handbook (See "Dress Code") is to be worn while participating in activities/scenarios in the designated lab area. - 12.
 Cell phone and electronic device use is prohibited during designated clinical lab time.
 They are to be placed in the basket at the front of class.